-- Reply to customer enquiries and give them a price quote within 24 hours - Make sure the business has a detailed, reliable, user-friendly and regularly updated website - Carry out market research to find out the number and types of other businesses that it will compete with - Find out about the local population, e.g. how many people there are, their age groups, their lifestyles, their needs and wants
+- · Reply to customer enquiries and give them a price quote within 24 hours - · Make sure the business has a detailed, reliable, user-friendly and regularly updated website - Carry out market research to find out the number and types of other businesses that it will compete with - Find out about the local population, e.g. how many people there are, their age groups, their lifestyles, their needs and wants

-15. Three things a H&C business could do to help make it successful?
+15. Three things a hospitality and catering business could do to help make it successful?

-- Advertise in different ways and places, using good quality images and clear explanations of the services on offer and the prices - Offer competitive prices, group discounts, customer loyalty schemes (e.g. collect tokens to earn a free meal) - Offer meal deals, e.g. discounts for pensioners, free bottle of wine with a meal, buy two meals and get third one free - Offer competitive/discounted accommodation for guests - 16.
-Two needs and wants for each of the following groups of people who are customers of a H&C business?
+- Advertise in different ways and places, using good-quality images and clear explanations of the services on offer and the prices - Offer competitive prices, group discounts, customer loyalty schemes (e.g. collect tokens to earn a free meal) - Offer meal deals, e.g. discounts for pensioners, free bottle of wine with a meal, buy two meals and get third one free - Offer competitive/discounted accommodation for guests